 "I'm not sure what you are seeing here, son," Hayes responded after reviewing the report.
+It looks like a big European city. " "It's just a single building," Lemont replied.

-"It says that Dr. Awl had proposed this new lunatic asylum to replace the state's current asylum, and he was laughingly rejected.
+"It says that Dr. Awl had proposed this new lunatic asylum to replace the state's current asylum, and he was overwhelmingly rejected.

-Lemont responded, "A lunatic asylum this big could operate a security force as large as an army battalion without ever raising suspicions."
+"Boss, a lunatic asylum this big could operate a security force larger than an army battalion, which would not raise suspicions."

-"I did not suggest this would be easy; you will need some serious political clout to approve and move this over to Sullivant's Hill."
+"You will need enough clout to approve and move this over to Sullivant's Hill."

 Hayes responded, "Another great idea, son.
-Those state guards could tell intruders that murder-crazed lunatics escaped!
-Get away from here as fast as you can!"
+Federal guards disguised as lunatic asylum guards could just tell intruders Get away from here as fast as you can! murder-crazed lunatics have escaped!"

-"Can you imagine how frightening this thing would look sitting on top of a Sullivant's Hill, overlooking the city?"
+"Imagine how frightening this thing would look, sir, sitting on top of Sullivant's Hill, overlooking Columbus?"
 Lemont added.